Ala Zhir

-Alaeddine bin Al-Agamy Zhir (علاء الدين زهير; born 7 March 2000), simply known as Ala Zhir is a professional footballer who plays as a center-back for UAE Pro League club Al-Wahda and the United Arab Emirates national team.
-Born in Tunisia, he represents United Arab Emirates at international level.
+Alaeddine "Ala" Ben El Agamy El Zhir (علاء الدين زهير; born 7 March 2000) is a professional footballer who plays as a centre-back for UAE Pro League club Al-Wahda and the United Arab Emirates national team.

 Club career

-Born in Monastir, Tunisia, Zhir was the youth product of the city's football club US Monastir.
+Born in Monastir, Zhir was the youth product of local club US Monastir.

 In January 2020, Zhir was transferred to UAE Pro League side Al-Wahda.

 International career

 In December 2021, Zhir received a call-up to the Tunisia national team for the 2021 FIFA Arab Cup but later withdrew from the squad to focus at club football.

-Zhir obtained United Arab Emirates citizenship in 2023, but was only eligible to represent United Arab Emirates national team in January 2025.
+Zhir obtained United Arab Emirates passport in 2023, but was only eligible to represent United Arab Emirates national team in January 2025.
 He had first United Arab Emirates call-up in March 2025 for the 2026 World Cup qualifiers game against Iran and Korea DPR.